 Maybe you’re concerned how President Trump’s agenda will impact the United States’ status as a world superpower.
 Maybe you’re concerned about what impact his agenda may have on your individual rights.
 Or, maybe, you’re just not really sure what all the fuss is about anyway.

-Join respected Constitutional Law professors as they use President Trump’s recent wins (and losses) as a backdrop to provide webinar attendees with a straightforward explanation of the various terms being batted around in the media these days (e.g., standing, separation of powers, federalism, the confirmation process for cabinet secretaries and Supreme Court nominees, and, ultimately, potential impacts on individual rights).
+Join respected Constitutional Law professors as they use President Trump’s recent wins (and losses) as a backdrop to provide podcast listeners with a straightforward explanation of the various terms being batted around in the media these days (e.g., standing, separation of powers, federalism, the confirmation process for cabinet secretaries and Supreme Court nominees, and, ultimately, potential impacts on individual rights).
 Learn whether the United States is really on the brink of a constitutional crisis and whether (more) lawyers and an independent judiciary could be the only way to prevent it from happening.
 It’s free, so what do you have to lose… except, possibly some of your rights?

 Part 1: President Trump’s Agenda: What It Means for Federalism & Separation of Powers